FlashZ/homeworld-legacy-archives/README.md

 ## 📜 License

-The textual content of The Homeworld Legacy Archives is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) License](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The textual content of The Homeworld Legacy Archives is dedicated to the public domain under the [Creative Commons CC0 1.0 Universal (CC0 1.0) Public Domain Dedication](https://creativecommons.org/publicdomain/zero/1.0/).

 This means you are free to:
 *   **Share** — copy and redistribute the material in any medium or format